papir805/ElectroniCart-Sales-Analysis/README.md

 ### Sales Team
 * Increase promotions during late spring and summer to increase sales during slower times.
 * Investigate why sales drop between September and October.
 Look for ways to stimulate sales.
+* Collaborate with the loyalty team to identify:
+    * Why spending for regular customers dropped in early 2021 while loyalty spending continued to increase.
+    * Why spending for both types of customers decreased in late 2022.

 ### Loyalty Team
 * Continue the loyalty program:
     * Identify ways to increase the number of participating users.
     * Identify ways to increase AOV.
-* Collaborate with the sales team to identify:
-    * Why spending for regular customers dropped in early 2021 while loyalty spending continued to increase.
-    * Why spending for both types of customers decreased in late 2022.

 ### Inventory Team
-* High return rates for certain items, like the Macbook Air Laptop and Thinkpad Laptop, or high return volume for other items, like the Apple Airpods Headphones and 27in 4K Gaming Monitor, are eating away at ElectroniCart's bottom line.
+* Start tracking reasons for customer returns and identify why certain products get returned more frequently and fix those issues.
+High return rates for certain items, like the Macbook Air Laptop and Thinkpad Laptop, or high return volume for other items, like the Apple Airpods Headphones and 27in 4K Gaming Monitor, are eating away at ElectroniCart's bottom line.
-    * Start tracking reasons for customer returns and identify why certain products get returned more frequently.
-Fix those issues.
 * Phase out the sale of Bose Soundsport Headphones due to poor sales performance.